Lukeasargen/CameraCalibration/README.md

 ##### Linux Server :

+Test for x11 by install xll-apps : `sudo apt-get install x11-apps`

+Run `xclock` to test the install and forwarding.
+If it works then you're done.

 Need `xauth` installed on the server : `sudo apt-get install xauth x11-apps`

 On the server edit `/etc/ssh/sshd_config` to include these lines: